Some of the best drives and hikes for basking in the changing hues of the autumn season

 Rocky Mountain National Park

 One of Colorado’s many claims to fame, Rocky Mountain National Park captures an amazing juxtaposition of lush forest and thriving wildlife, with harsh yet beautiful landscapes above tree line that host some of our hardiest flora and fauna.
 A beautiful drive along Trail Ridge Road takes you through both of these worlds, but the road usually closes around mid-October, so go earlier in the season if this is on your list.
-A large pavement-preservation project took place over the summer and should be wrapped up by fall, but always check for closures online just in case:
+Always check for road closures before you visit, as weather conditions can change quickly:

 The Peak-to-Peak Highway also makes its way through the national park on its way from Estes Park to Central City.
 Another route famous for fall foliage, this highway is a must if you’re an aspen addict, and it conveniently passes right through Nederland.